Updated December 2019

 1. Superfast broadband is needed to support an increasing number of devices in the home

-Existing broadband is struggling to support the increasing number of Internet-capable devices in the home, which include:
+Basic standard broadband (ADSL) struggles to support the increasing number of Internet-capable devices in the typical home, which can include:

 - mobile phones

 - set-top boxes (e.g. Apple TV, Sky Q and the Virgin TV Box)

 - smart TVs (e.g. accessing Netflix or BBC iPlayer).

 You may be surprised when you count up the number of devices you have that connect to the Internet.
 Ofcom has identified strong growth in the adoption of Internet-enabled devices, with each household in the UK now having several different types of Internet-enabled device.
 As outlined in our Broadband Statistics page, 63% of households have a laptop and 54% have a tablet device.
 Most new television sets sold in the UK are ‘smart TVs’ and more than half (53%) of households have, in some way, an Internet connection to their TV.
 Eight in ten adults (79%) now have an Internet-enabled smartphone.

 Subscription to traditional pay-TV services (such as Sky, Virgin Media, BT and TalkTalk), with their Internet-enabled set-top boxes – totalled 14.3 million in the first quarter of 2019.